RubensZimbres/Repo-2018/README.md

 ----------------

 Keras version used in models: keras==2.0.8
+Tensorflow version used in models: keras==1.3.0

 <b> DEEP LEARNING SUMMER SCHOOL </b> -  GANs <br/>

+In this folder you will find Tensorflow and Keras codes and also a Powerpoint presentation about GANs I developed for my lecture and workshop at the first Deep Learning Summer School in Brazil, at Goiás.

 <b> EC2 INSTANCE SETUP </b>